NABI LFW

-The NABI LFW is a line of low-floor transit buses available in 30' rigid, 35' rigid, 40' rigid, and 60' articulated lengths manufactured by North American Bus Industries (NABI) between 1997 and 2015.
-In addition to the different available lengths, the buses were sold with a variety of powertrains, including conventional diesel, LNG, and CNG combustion engines along with a diesel-electric hybrid system.
+The NABI LFW series is a line of low-floor transit buses that was manufactured by North American Bus Industries (NABI) from 1997 until 2015.
+It was offered in four nominal lengths (31', 35', 40' rigid, and 60' articulated), and with conventional diesel, LNG, and CNG combustion engines along with a diesel-electric hybrid system.

-The NABI LFW was sold alongside the older NABI SFW (NABI 416 and 436) high-floor buses and the both models featured similar styling, with the LFW having comparatively taller side windows in the low-floor portion of the bus.

-In 1998, NABI announced development of the composite-bodied low-floor CompoBus, which initially had identical styling to the LFW line; the first CompoBus orders were taken in 1999.
-In addition, NABI introduced the streamlined low-floor BRT line, marketed for bus rapid transit services in 2004.
-The NABI LFW was restyled in 2008 and again in 2011, with cosmetic changes to the front of the bus to more closely resemble the NABI BRT styling.

-After New Flyer acquired NABI in 2013, all NABI product lines were discontinued in 2015, once existing orders for NABI buses had been fulfilled.
+Over its production run, the LFW series was sold alongside NABI's high-floor SFW line, and the low-floor BRT and CompoBus series.
+The line saw major exterior redesigns in 2008 and 2011.
+It was discontinued in 2015, after NABI was acquired by New Flyer Industries in 2013.

 Design

 The NABI LFW line uses a model number designating the nominal length along with the LFW family designator.
 For example, a NABI 40-LFW is a 40' (nominal) rigid low floor transit bus.
 At launch, 35-foot and 40-foot nominal lengths were announced, with the 40-LFW more popular with fixed-route transit agencies.
 A 60-foot articulated variant (60-LFW) was ordered in 2001.
 The 31-foot NABI 31-LFW was introduced with the first 'Gen II' restyle in 2008.
 On the stamped vehicle identification plate, the vehicle type is identified as 0xx.nn, where 0xx is the nominal length (in feet) and nn is the order number.

 Despite its superficial resemblance to the preceding NABI 416 high-floor transit bus, which had been designed by Ikarus in Hungary, the NABI LFW line was designed in America.
 Body shells were assembled in Hungary and shipped to Alabama for finishing.
 In 1998, NABI announced the LFW would be available with a stainless steel frame as an option.
 Body production was shifted from Hungary to Anniston gradually starting in 2011; in late 2012, the transition was complete.